 Although not extremely prevalent in the parks, Arizona’s black bears do, at times, make appearances in certain locations.
 Interestingly, not all black bears are black.
 Brown, reddish, and even blonde bears exist throughout their range in Arizona.
 Slide Rock and Tonto Natural Bridge offer the best chance of seeing one of these secretive, intelligent animals.
 Typically, the best time of year to see a black bear in Arizona is during the late summer and early fall as bears gorge themselves with food high in calories in preparation for a long winter hibernation.

 Please give black bears ample space while viewing them in the parks and resist the urge to feed them!
 If bears become accustomed to feeding and are conditioned to humans, problems could certainly arise.

-Often mistakenly refered to as desert monkeys because of their long tails and propensity for trees, the coati, or coatimundi is actually more closely related to a racoon.
+Often mistakenly referred to as desert monkeys because of their long tails and propensity for trees, the coati, or coatimundi is actually more closely related to a raccoon.
 These social animals are great fun to watch and can be seen in several of your state parks across Arizona.
 Groups of up to thirty individuals have been seen and these large groups typically contain young animals and females.
 Male coatimundi live a relatively solitary life and join the groups closer to breeding season.

 Coati's have been seen at Kartchner Caverns, Catalina, Patagonia, and Tonto Natural Bridge State Parks.
 Their population is currently expanding rapidly and hopefully one day soon we will see coatimundis in more state parks across the system.